RandomServices/randomservices-ansible/README.md

 To limit to a specific host (or pattern) add the `-l <hostname>` option to the command line.
 You can specify a group name (from the `hosts` file), or a full hostname.

+## TODO

+- Other processes. e.g. Sidekiq
+- Use sockets for Ruby web apps instead of local ports